 The Metropolitan Museum opened its doors on April 13, 1870.
 The Met’s collection quickly outgrew its space at the museum.

-Highlights include Emanuel Gottlieb Leutze’s Washington Crossing the Delaware and Van Gogh’s Wheat Field with Cypresses.
+Highlights at The Met include Emanuel Gottlieb Leutze’s Washington Crossing the Delaware and Van Gogh’s Wheat Field with Cypresses.

-The Met is definitely a New York icon!
-The collection is amazing as well as the large Egyptian art section.
+The Met is definitely an iconic New York landmark!
+The permanent collection is amazing as well as the large Egyptian art section.

 12. Iconic Fifth Avenue

-Fifth Avenue is the most arguably famous street in the entire country, crossing the whole of Manhattan from north to south.
-It is home to many expensive retail spaces.
+Fifth Avenue is the most arguably famous street in the entire country.

 You can find several historical landmarks along Fifth Avenue, including Central Park, the Metropolitan Museum of Art, and the Plaza Hotel.